isaquetdiniz/upwork-scanner/README.md

 ### Run
 The dockerfile image not it's working, so it's necessary have installed the python and the poetry.

+You need to add a .env file follow a .env.example.

 Now it's just enter in the project and run:

 ```python